 “…and who restrain anger and who pardon the people – and Allah loves the doers of good…” [Quran; 3:134]

-Practical tips from Sunnah:
+Practical anger management tips from the Sunnah: